MHCPCreators/worlds-documentation/docs/asset-library-import/Exploring-Asset-Templates-by-building-a-maze.md

    - It creates a random number based on the cell board.

-   - Checks the cellTemplate children exists.
+   - Checks the cellTemplate children exist.

    - loops through all the children for the cell entity and finds the **cellSpawnRefPosition** that you created.

    - Sets the coin to this position.

-   - Below the walls set up in the **BuildBoard** function  call **setupCoinPosition** function
+   - Below the walls set up in the **BuildBoard** function, call the **setupCoinPosition** function

 ```typescript